 General ledger entries shall be made on an on-going basis as needed.
 End-of-the-month and end-of-the-year entries shall be made on a timely basis.
 End-of-the-year entries shall be made prior to the audit field work by the district’s external audit firm.

-The Business Manager shall be responsible for monitoring the general ledger maintenance on a monthly basis.
+The Chief Financial Officer shall be responsible for monitoring the general ledger maintenance on a monthly basis.
 The general ledger shall be reviewed for accuracy in areas such as, but not limited to the following:

 Cash and investment balances equal the respective bank or investment monthly statements